Top 10 Misunderstood

-- In an infield fly situation, prior to the first pitch of the at bat,
+- In an infield fly situation, prior to the first pitch of the

-becomes apparent that a batted ball is an
+other.
+When it becomes apparent that a batted ball is an

 point and is just on its’ way down) the plate umpire shall

 declare “INFIELD FLY, IF FAIR - THE BATTER IS OUT”